frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 An image to use for this data package.
 For example, when showing the package in a listing.

 The value of the image property `MUST` be a string pointing to the location of the image.
-The string `MUST` be a [url-or-path][], that is a fully qualified HTTP address, or a relative POSIX path (see [the url-or-path definition in Data Resource for details][url-or-path]).
+The string `MUST` be a [url-or-path](../data-resource/#url-or-path), that is a fully qualified HTTP address, or a relative POSIX path.

 #### `version`

 A version string identifying the version of the package.
-It `SHOULD` conform to the [Semantic Versioning][semver] requirements and `SHOULD` follow the [Data Package Version](/recipes/#data-package-version) recipe.
+It `SHOULD` conform to the [Semantic Versioning](http://semver.org) requirements and `SHOULD` follow the [Data Package Version](../../recipes/data-package-version) recipe.

 #### `created`